Loading...

 ]

 This version is deprecated.
-Please migrate to mcp-client-2025-11-20 using the migration guide above.
+Migrate to mcp-client-2025-11-20 using the preceding migration guide.

 The previous version of the MCP connector included tool configuration directly in the MCP server definition: